instaclick/ICBaseTestBundle/README.md

 Whenever your application uses HTTP authentication, your test should still have an ability to test secured pages.
 With simplicity in mind, Client can be initialized in an authenticated state for HTTP.
-THe only required step is implement the protected static method `getServerParameters`:
+The only required step is implement the protected static method `getServerParameters`:

 ```php